maxhtx/Bitcoin-Trading-Strategy/README.md

 This project implements a trading strategy based on a machine learning model's predictions for Bitcoin prices.
 The strategy buys Bitcoin when the model predicts a price increase above a certain threshold and sells it when certain conditions are met (e.g., reaching a profit target or stop-loss level, or after a certain time period).

+Additionaly, I have analyzed several different take-profit and stop-loss levels that could be useful when developing a 'target' variable

 ## Features

 - Uses machine learning model predictions to make trading decisions.
+(XGBoost Classifier)
-- Buys Bitcoin when the predicted price increase exceeds a threshold.
+- Buys Bitcoin when the predicted future return exceeds a threshold.
 - Sells Bitcoin based on profit targets, stop-loss levels, or after a specified holding period.
 - Calculates returns and performance metrics for different threshold, profit, and stop-loss levels.